NOW PLANNING FOR THE 2020/21 SCHOOL YEAR

-Ever wanted to embed media literacy skills & knowledge in content discipline to engage students and elevate learning?
+Ever wanted to expand media literacy skills & knowledge in content discipline to engage students and elevate learning?
 This is your chance!
 The program brings together a coalition of experts in the fields of education, media literacy, media studies, literacy, curriculum, 21st century learning, educational technology, research, leadership, and design to usher you into becoming a media fluent educator.
-Register for a year-long program with planning, troubleshooting, implementation support and hands-on play.
+Find out more how to work with MSC with planning, troubleshooting, implementation support and hands-on play.

 Your students will thank you and love you for it!